 JFS focuses on providing services and programs to individuals and families within our Jewish community based on the mission and values of the Jewish Federation.
 Although some of our programs and services are designed to help fill a need for a specific demographic within our community, JFS offers services to anyone within the Jewish community who may need them.
 If you believe you may benefit from our programs and services, please call the Jewish Federation to set up a meeting with one of our JFS staff, and discuss how we can best assist you based on your individual needs and situation.

 Who is the Jewish Family Services Staff?

-Our Jewish Family Services staff includes Director, Lizzie Fagen, MSW, CDA and Jewish Family Services Associates Lisa Gerber, MA and Nancy Kennedy.
+Our Jewish Family Services staff includes Director, Rowan Kelley, BS and Jewish Family Services Associates Charmagne La Fortune, BA and Nancy Kennedy, BA.
 In addition to a partnership with Rabbis from the local synagogues, we also have a community-based Jewish Family Services Advisory Board that works directly with our staff and volunteers to provide services to the Jewish members of the Michiana community.

 To contact our JFS Staff please

 We are always looking for volunteers.
 If you would like to know how you can help, please feel free to contact one of our Jewish Family Service Staff members.

 What Social Services Do We Provide?

 Social services we provide within our community include, but are not limited to:

 - The JFS Food Pantry - providing Kosher food items, personal care items, paper products, and gas cards to assist with the many needs low income families have that may not be met by state and federal programs.